huynhnguyen-haku/KidStore/README.md

 Note:

-  • The SQLDatabse.sql file is from SQL Server2019, containing the script to create the database named AssignmentPrj
+  • The SQLDatabse.sql file is from SQL Server2019, containing the script to create the database named AssignmentPrj.

   • The portNumber in the DBConnect.java class is default port of 1433.
 It may be necessary to change the port number in this class or change it in the SQL Server config.